 Add buttermilk (5) and fold with a spatula until it forms a coherent mass (6).
 Transfer to a floured cutting board or work surface (7) and knead briefly and form into a rectangle (8).

-Roll into a 12-inch square using a rolling pin (9), then fold the right third over to the center with a bench scraper (10).
+Roll into a rectangle using a rolling pin (9), then fold the right third over to the center with a bench scraper (10).
 Fold the left side over the right like a folded letter (11), then fold the top third down over the center (12).

 Brush the tops and sides of the biscuits with melted butter (21).
 Transfer to a preheated oven to bake (22).
 Rotate the biscuits halfway through baking (23).
 Let the biscuits cool for five minutes before serving (try your best to resist!)
 (24).